datamade/bga-payroll/README.md

     ```bash
     pip install -r requirements.txt
     ```
 4. Copy the local settings file.
+Note that you may need to update `DATABASES` in your own copy of `local_settings.py` to reflect your local Postgres setup.

     ```bash
     cp bga_database/local_settings.py.example bga_database/local_settings.py